marcinguy/cyanogenmod-stagefright/README.md

 Still does not work ... but HEY at least vtable pointer is there after the buffer and I am able to overwrite it ....

 So why it does not work .... well the values to overwrite vtable seem wrong in G0 exploit for my Cyanogen build.
+Dont have a Nexus 5 phone so I cannot tell, but I had to adjust the exploit.

 Adjusted them .... + 8 bytes .

 Now in the original version of the exploit (G0) I happened to land 28 bytes further (+28 offset) of vtable pointer in my sprayed heap, that should be readAt function address .... but in the original version NOPs were on the heap ... so I changed it to only 28 NOPs and started my ROP Chain/Stack right away.
+Not sure how this should work originally and on Nexus 5 phone.

 Here is the assembly, see at the bottom.
 It is branching to value of offset +28 bytes: